Poetry of the Spirit

 Coleman Barks

-These selection from the poetry of Rumi by translator Coleman Barks express Rumi's deep understanding of the human condition of ego-imprisonment and the possibility of a spiritual rebirth.
+These selections from the poetry of Rumi by translator Coleman Barks express Rumi's deep understanding of the human condition of ego-imprisonment and the possibility of a spiritual rebirth.

 The Soul of Rumi